 Every year tons of new products launch in the market, but many go down terribly due to poorly conceived marketing strategies.

-You come up with a brilliant idea.
+You came up with a brilliant idea.
 Excitedly find a market for it.
-Starts your business and quickly introduces your product, hoping to be bombarded with a positive response.
+Start your business and quickly introduce your product, hoping to be bombarded with a positive response.

-Instead, you receive a lackluster response because your campaign couldn’t fully tap your target audience.
+Instead, you receive a lackluster response because your campaign couldn’t fully tap into your target audience.

-Marketing strategy is responsible for creating brand awareness, making your product stand out, and keeping your company afloat for the years.
+Marketing strategy is responsible for creating brand awareness, making your product stand out, and keeping your company afloat over the years.

-For that to happen, your game plan must be thorough and holds answers to at least ten burning questions.
+For that to happen, your game plan must be thorough and hold answers to at least ten burning questions.